Lion-LiHaoyi/Epirus/English.md

 Cost: 2Ep

-Gesture: the gun gesture of the right hand is facing the target, and the left hand is extended and the palm of the hand is close to the bottom of the right hand
+Gesture: the gun gesture of the right hand is facing the target, and the left hand is extended and the palm is close to the bottom of the right hand

 #### Sniper gun